Course Outline

 Certification

-After successfully completing the exam, you can apply for the credentials shown on the table below.
-You will receive a certificate once you comply with all the requirements related to the selected credential.
+After successfully completing the exam, you can apply for the credentials listed in the table below.
+You will receive a certificate once you meet all requirements related to the selected credential.
 For more information about Ethical Hacking certifications and the PECB certification process, please refer to the Certification Rules and Policies.

 To be considered valid, activities related to ethical hacking and penetration testing should follow best practices and include the following activities: